Seneca-244200/BTP-Workshops/samples/read_and_add/read_and_add.md

 ## Task

-Create a program that reads from the user an undetermined set of integers, adds them together, and them prints their sum to the screen.
+Create a program that reads from the user an undetermined set of integers, adds them together, and then prints their sum to the screen.
 The value `0` signals that the user finished inputing the set of numbers.

 **Files**:
 - `read_and_add.cpp`